oblivioncth/CLIFp/README.md

 **In most cases you should use the 'static' builds of CLIFp on Windows or Linux.**

 ### General
-**Before using CLIFp, be sure to have ran Flashpoint through its regular launcher at least once**
+**Before using CLIFp, be sure to have ran Flashpoint through its regular launcher at least once.
+If using Infinity, it's also best to make sure your install is fully updated as well.**

 **NOTE: Do not run CLIFp as an administrator/root as some titles may not work correctly or run at all**